Modernized Oil & Gas Leasing Protects Taxpayers

 According to the Department of the Interior, it costs roughly $71,000 to plug and clean up an orphaned well, yet the Government Accountability Office reported that the agency held an average value of $2,122 per well in bonds in 2019 – leaving taxpayers to cover millions of dollars for abandoned wells scattered across federal lands.

-The new rule from the Bureau of Land Management addresses this issue by increasing per lease and statewide bond minimums while also eliminating nationwide bonds and unit bonds.
+Modernized rules from the Bureau of Land Management address this issue by increasing per lease and statewide bond minimums while also eliminating nationwide bonds and unit bonds.
 This rule better protects taxpayers from having to shoulder the oil and gas industry’s liabilities, keeping communities safe and saving taxpayers billions of dollars.

 Up-To-Date Rental Rates

-For too long, the federal government refused to raise rent for leases on federal land, charging just $1.50 or $2 per acre for oil and gas developers who were not yet producing on federal land.
+For too long, the federal government failed to keep rental rates up to date for leases on federal land, charging just $1.50 or $2 per acre for oil and gas developers who were not yet producing.
 Because of inflation, taxpayers received less than half of what we should have, losing roughly $292 million over the last decade.

-In August 2022, Congress updated these terms and started charging a fair price for holding valuable federal land for the next 10 years.
-The new rule not only secured these higher rates, but also guaranteed they are regularly updated for inflation after the law’s 10-year period ends.
+In 2022, Congress updated these terms and started charging a fair price for holding valuable federal land for the next 10 years.
+The most recent rule not only secures these higher rates, but also guarantees they are regularly updated for inflation after the law’s 10-year period ends.

 Like royalties and rent, this minimum required bid was updated in August 2022.
 The new $10 per acre rate helps taxpayers get a fair return for valuable federal land and the resources contained in it.
-The Department of the Interior’s new rule codifies this rate after the law’s 10-year window and regularly adjusts it for inflation.
+The most recent rule codifies this rate after the law’s 10-year window and regularly adjusts it for inflation.

 Most federal land and oil and gas production on federal land is concentrated in the West.
 States where federal land is leased get roughly half of all revenue from the leasing process and production, such as auction bids, rent, and royalties.
 This means that state taxpayers were also losing big under the old system and will benefit equally from recent reforms that will bring in more revenue.